-When you think about your taxes, the first thing that probably springs to mind is how much money you pay each year on your tax bill.
-However, there are ways in which you can save money on your tax bill, apply for credits and deductions and ensure a more financially secure future.
+When you think about taxes, the first thing that probably springs to mind is how much money you pay.
+However, there are ways to save money on your taxes, apply for credits and deductions, and secure your financial footing.

-In this article, we’ll explore some basic tips and some tax-saving and money-making techniques that many people are not aware of.
+In this article, we’ll explore some basic tax-saving tips and money-making techniques that many people are not aware of.

-Timing is Everything: When it comes to securing the biggest tax refund, the smart taxpayers know to watch the calendar.
-For example, they may aim to pay January’s mortgage payment before December 31st to secure more interest on their mortgage interest deduction.
+When it comes to securing the biggest tax refund, the smart taxpayers know to watch the calendar.
+For example, they may aim to pay January’s mortgage payment before December 31st.
+That will help them secure more interest on their mortgage interest deduction.
 If you are self-employed, you can do something similar by paying your fourth-quarter state estimated taxes one month early in December.

-Seek Out Cash-Back Deals: There are many cash-back deals on the market, including credit card cash-back and store charge cash-back.
-Many of these companies give a minimum of 2 percent, which could net you a tidy sum over a few purchases.
+There are many cash-back deals on the market, including credit card cash-back and store charge cash-back.
+Many of these companies give a 2 percent minimum, which could net you a tidy sum over a few purchases.
 You can only claim for tax-free cash-back if the purchase was for personal use.

-Set Up An HSA: By setting up a health savings account alongside a high-deductible health insurance policy for your family, you could put $6,150 of tax-deductible money a year aside.
+By setting up a health savings account alongside a high-deductible health insurance policy for your family, you could put $6,150 of tax-deductible money a year aside.
 If you are over the age of 55 you can put away $7,150 into your account.
-This is a great way to prepare for the future, but you can also use the money you saved straight away to pay for medical costs not covered elsewhere.
+This is a great way to prepare for the future.
+However, you can also use the money you saved straight away to pay for medical costs not covered elsewhere.
 If you use the HSA later down the line to pay for your medical costs, they can be used completely tax-free.

-Making Tax Less Taxing: There are many ways you can save on your taxes and ensure that you are claiming for everything you are entitled to.
-One of the first things you can do is avoid unnecessary charges and increase financial stability by filing and paying your tax bill on time.
+There are many ways you can save on your taxes and ensure you’re claiming for everything you are entitled to.
+One of the first things you can do is file and pay your tax bill on time.
+This will help you avoid unnecessary charges and increase financial stability.
 From here, you will be in the best position to review the tax credits and deductions that you are eligible for and which could help you to improve your financial footing.